Jerry Lee Lewis: Sun Records

 His dynamic performance style can be seen in films such as High School Confidential (he sang the title song from the back of a flatbed truck), and Jamboree.
-Cub Koda called him "rock & roll's first great wild man" and also "rock & roll's first great eclectic".
+Cub Koda called him "rock and roll's first great wild man" and also "rock and roll's first great eclectic".
 Classical composer Michael Nyman has also cited Lewis's style as the progenitor of his own aesthetic.